madskull0101/madskull0101/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Advance java
+- 🔭 I’m currently working on FullStack
 - 🌱 I’m currently learning Advance java
-- 👯 I’m looking to collaborate on Advance java
+- 👯 I’m looking to collaborate on java
 - 🤔 I’m looking for help with  Advance java
 - 💬 Ask me about JAVA
 - 📫 How to reach me:https://www.linkedin.com/in/aman-jha-a137a3235/overlay/contact-info/